 The Flagler Museum is an Equal Opportunity Employer.
 The Museum is a smoke-free environment and drug-free workplace.
 Background checks are conducted as a condition of employment.

 The Exhibit Technician must be detail-oriented and demonstrate creative problem solving, with an interest in establishing effective systems and solutions.
-Successful candidates must be capable of multi-tasking within a fast-paced environment and have a demonstrated ability to work collaboratively as part of a team.
-The position requires physical exertion, and the ability to climb stairs or a ladder without fear of heights and lift objects up to 40 lbs.
+Successful candidates must be capable of multi-tasking within a fast-paced environment and have a demonstrated ability to work both independently and collaboratively as part of a team.
+The position requires physical exertion and the ability to stand for long periods, climb stairs or a ladder without fear of heights, and lift and carry objects up to 40 lbs.

 REQUIRED skills include art handling and packing, exhibit installation, basic carpentry, and knowledge of standard museum practices.

 HIGHLY DESIRABLE skills include exhibition design and lighting, crate and display case fabrication, mount making, art preparation, and historic preservation practices.
 BFA or BA in art or related field preferred.